This post may contain affiliate links. Read the affiliate disclosure here.

 These homemade oatmeal cream pies are:

-- Vegan, dairy-free, and egg-free (with a gluten-free option)
+- Vegan, dairy-free, eggless, and gluten-free friendly

-- Deliciously soft, chewy, and sweet
+- Soft, chewy, and perfectly sweet

 How to make vegan oatmeal cream pies